-- 100. Thereafter, he registered with another rehab centre, Portage Quebec Adult Day Centre Montreal, at 1640, rue Saint-Antoine West, in Montreal, Quebec, where he was an out-patient on Tuesdays, Wednesdays, and Thursdays from 10:00 A.M. to 4:00 P.M.
-The idea was to wait for an opening at their in-patient facility at 1790 Chemin du Lac Écho, in Prévost, Quebec; - 101.
-Throughout this time period, the Petitioner would continue to compulsively gamble, including on the way to and from the rehab centre; - 102.
-On or about September 3, 2014, the Petitioner was admitted to the Portage Quebec in-patient centre in Prévost, Quebec where he was administered ABILIFY and where his uncontrollable and unbearable gambling urges continued; - 103.
-The Petitioner's urges to gamble became so intense that he had to check himself out of the rehab centre after approximately three months to gamble after temporarily satiating his urges, the Petitioner checked himself back into the centre the following week; - 104.
-The Petitioner's gambling compulsions continued unabated for another three months while at the centre until his cravings again forced him to check himself out again at which point he travelled directly to the Casino de Montreal to gamble all the money in his bank account at the time; - 105.
+- 103. The Petitioner's urges to gamble became so intense that by November 18, 2014, he had to check himself out of the rehab centre (...) to gamble after temporarily satiating his urges, the Petitioner checked himself back into the rehab centre the following week on November 25, 2014; - 104.
+The Petitioner's gambling compulsions continued unabated for another approximate three months while at the rehab centre until his cravings again and his intense anxiety and aggression related thereto forced him to check himself out again on March 4, 2015, at which point he travelled directly to the Casino de Montreal to gamble all the money in his bank account at the time; - 105.
 The Petitioner continued gambling five to six days a week and losing approximately \$1,000.00 to \$1,500.00 each time; - 106.
-This dismal situation continued until on or about August 2016 when his girlfriend's sister saw a commercial about ABILIFY and how it may cause gambling problems.
+This dismal situation continued until in or about August 2016 when his girlfriend's sister saw a commercial about ABILIFY and how it may cause gambling problems.
 The Petitioner stopped taking ABILIFY immediately upon learning that his compulsive gambling may be related to the medication that he was taking; - 107.
-About one month after stopping to take ABILIFY, the Petitioner's compulsive gambling problems were completely gone; - 108.
+About one month after stopping to take ABILIFY, the Petitioner's compulsive gambling problems were completely gone, what remained was an intense fear of relapse, the whole as appears more fully from a copy of the Petitioner's file from Jacqueline Aubie M.A., O.P.Q., produced herein under seal as Exhibit R-70; - 108.
 The Petitioner lost between \$50,000.00 and \$60,000.00 while taking ABILIFY over the course of approximately five years; - 109.
 The Petitioner had no gambling problems prior to taking ABILIFY and his gambling problems ended upon stopping to take ABILIFY; - 110.
 At no time was the Petitioner made aware of the risks of suffering from uncontrollable impulses including compulsive and/or pathological gambling associated with taking ABILIFY; - 111.
 Had the Respondents properly disclosed the risks associated with ABILIFY, Petitioner would have avoided the risk of suffering from uncontrollable impulses, including compulsive and/or pathological gambling by not ingesting ABILIFY at all.
 Further, had the Petitioner been made aware of the risks of suffering from uncontrollable impulses, including compulsive and/or pathological gambling, he would not have had to suffer injury for five long years without any explanation of the cause, and instead would have simply discontinued his use of ABILIFY at the first sign of the uncontrollable urges;